José Lacret Morlot: Cuban War of Independence

-Photograph of the expedition led by General José Lacret Morlot of the Liberation Army, aboard the steamship Florida, which landed in Banes, Holguín, on May 26, 1898.
+Photograph of the expedition led by General José Lacret Morlot of the Liberation Army, aboard the Plant Line steamship Florida, which landed in Banes, Holguín, on May 26, 1898.

 Lacret rejoined the independence struggle on July 15, 1895, in Sagua la Grande, Las Villas Province.
 He organized revolutionary forces and operated in the provinces of Las Villas and Matanzas.
 On December 18, 1895, he was appointed head of the Matanzas province by Maceo.
 He led over 183 combat actions, including battles at Quita Pesares, Lagunillas, and Hato de Jicarita, and was instrumental in the destruction of Spanish sugar mills.

 Despite his success, General Máximo Gómez removed him from his position in January 1897, citing discipline issues.
 He later joined the General Headquarters and was elected vice president (and subsequently president) of the Constituent Assembly of La Yaya in October 1897.
 Lacret was also involved in a proposed but ultimately blocked expedition to Puerto Rico.

 In May 1898, with U.S. support, he led an expedition from Tampa to Banes, Oriente, to reinforce Cuban efforts in the final stages of the war.